9 Tips For Running In Hot Weather

 There’s such a thing as drinking too much water, especially if you drink a lot in a short space of time.
 Hyponatraemia (over hydration) is where excessive water intake dilutes your blood-sodium levels.
 This is typically a problem during really long runs of 3+ hours, but can happen any time you drink more fluid than your body can deal with.
 Symptoms include a headache, disorientation, muscle twitching.
 It’s serious – so seek immediate medical attention.

 #8 Run Earlier

-One of the most sensible ways to avoid the worst of the summer heat is simply to run earlier in the day.
-Early morning summer runs are fresh, cool, bright, and rather lovely.
-Even if you’re not a morning person, try switching up your routine to make the most of early summer mornings.
+One of the most sensible ways to avoid the worst of the heat is simply to run earlier in the day.
+Early morning runs are fresh, cool, bright, and rather lovely.
+Even if you’re not a morning person, try switching up your routine to make the most of early mornings.
 As a bonus, you’ll be done sooner in the day and feel extra productive!